goeiebook/creativelab/README.md

 window.localstorage.setItem('boardStates', boardStateString);

 ```
 That's a pretty simple example.
 The point is that using the console enables more programmatic editing of the boardStates.
 The reality is that this also eventually becomes tiring.
-Really what you want is to edit the javascript in a file and then just run it from the command line.
-A bit of googling reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en).
+Ideally you want to edit the javascript in a file and then run it from the console.
+A bit of googling reveals...
+[Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

-Digging around on Google then revealed the "Snippets" feature of Google Chrome.

 ![the snippets panel][snippets]

 [localstorage]: https://raw.githubusercontent.com/goeiebook/creativelab/master/images/localstorge.png "Local storage dev console"